(Originally discovered at Nawrak Terminal 41, Qra. 1793)

 The opulent years wore on, and the City became reliable and dependable- lightning plummeted from the violet skies towards the spires and rooftops, smokestacks billowed soot which contributed ever further to that deepening night, and the people forgot what day had ever been, for the poles and wires drowned out all naturally occurring forms of visibility.
 Beneath the cavalcades and promontories they walked, unaware of the circumstances which bore them.

-Ingestion of live current was recommended by the Cabinet as a source of good health, and it frequently it was seen also as a social custom, as a means of determining who was of what station- how to properly cut a wire, drink from it, and so on.
+Ingestion of live current was recommended by the Cabinet as a source of good health, and frequently it was seen also as a social custom, as a means of determining who was of what station- how to properly cut a wire, drink from it, and so on.
 And the organs of the people, visible through their bleached transparent skin, responded in kind with vibrations and flashing patterns, which were purported to hold deep spiritual meaning.

 The perimeter, as always, was held close by a team of lamplighters who went out every dusk to ensure the beings sequestered in the Hammurat would not protrude into the lavender fields.
 Signs were posted advising residents against leaving, and these signs leaned against the lamps on rusted poles and were seldom heeded, and those who did not heed them always paid the price, their screams echoing throughout the moon ivory valleys and dips of the Western flank.